Don’t lose your vote – residents in West Oxfordshire urged to check voter registration details

 - To be eligible to register to vote a person must be:

 - aged 16 or over (a person may register to vote at 16, but may not vote until they are 18)

 - a British or qualifying Commonwealth citizen who has leave to enter and remain in the UK or does not require such leave.

 - a citizen of the Republic of Ireland or other European Union (EU) member state

-4. British citizens, Irish citizens and qualifying Commonwealth citizens can vote in local elections in England and Northern Ireland, Mayor of London and London Assembly elections, and Police and Crime Commissioner elections.
+- British citizens, Irish citizens and qualifying Commonwealth citizens can vote in local elections in England and Northern Ireland, Mayor of London and London Assembly elections, Police and Crime Commissioner elections and general elections.

-5. EU nationals legally resident in the UK may currently register to vote in all elections.
+- EU nationals legally resident in the UK may currently register to vote in local government elections, providing they meet with the age and residency requirements and that they are not legally incapable of voting.
 The Elections Act 2022 will change the eligibility of some EU citizens to vote.
-Changes are expected to be in place for local elections in England, Police and Crime Commissioners elections in England and Wales in 2024.
-Local elections in Northern Ireland and England in May 2023 are expected to be held on the current rules.
+Changes are expected to come into force in May 7 2024, after local elections in England, Police and Crime Commissioners elections in England and Wales in 2024.

 Full details of the Electoral Commission’s research on the electoral registers can be found on its website.